 - Difficulty meeting customer needs due to rigidity of underlying data systems

 - Painful integration with third-party data sources wasting engineering time

 - Lack of interoperability with customer or partner datasets

 - Slow responsiveness to potential new market opportunities

 Your new digital product infrastructure

-Stardog has helped companies including Schneider Electric, Dow Jones, Springer Nature and Ericsson to deliver new digital products with high service levels and user satisfaction.
+Stardog has helped companies including Schneider Electric, Springer Nature and Ericsson to deliver new digital products with high service levels and user satisfaction.
 Free from dealing with cumbersome data repositories, these products are able to deliver innovative, user-friendly products that leverage previously untapped or underutilized data assets.

 Beyond that, Stardog solves the backend issues that so frequently slow down release cycles.
 Stardog’s reusable data modeling supports agility in adapting to new customer needs, since updates to the data model don’t involve any rework.
 In the words of Schneider Electric’s product lead: